Design and Verification of a Novel Triphibian Robot: Abstract

 \section{Abstract}

-Multi-modal robots expand their operations from one working media to another, land to air for example.
-The majorities multi-modal robots mainly refer to platforms which operate in two different media.
-However, for all-terrain tasks, there are seldom researches to date in literature.
-In this paper, we proposed a triphibian robotic platform aiming at solving the challenges of different propulsion systems and greatly varied working media.
-In our design, three ducted fans are adopted to unify the propulsion system, and provide the robot with driving forces to perform all-terrain operations.
+Multi-modal robots expand their operations from one working medium to another, land to air for example.
+The majorities of multi-modal robots mainly refer to platforms that operate in two different media.
+However, for all-terrain tasks, there are seldom research to date in the literature.
+Generally, locomotions in different working media, i.e. land, water and air, require different propelling actuators, and thus the triphibian system becomes bulky.
+To overcome this challenge, we proposed a triphibian robot and provide the robot with driving forces to perform all-terrain operations in an efficient way.
 A morphable mechanism is designed to enable the transition between different motion modes, and specifically a cylindrical body is implemented as the rolling mechanism in land mode.
-Detailed design principles of different mechanisms and the transition between various locomotion modes are analyzed in detail.
+Detailed design principles of different mechanisms and the transition between various locomotion modes are analyzed.
 Finally, a triphibian robot prototype is fabricated and tested in various working media with both mono-modal and multi-modal functionalities.
-Experiments have verified our platform, and the results show the promising adaptions in the future exploration tasks in various working scenarios.
+Experiments have verified our platform, and the results show promising adaptions in future exploration tasks in various working scenarios.